The Robesonian takeover

 On February 1, 1988, two armed Tuscarora men, Eddie Hatcher and Timothy Jacobs, took hostages in the offices of The Robesonian newspaper in Lumberton, Robeson County, North Carolina.
-At the time, Robeson experienced a significant level of drug trafficking and increasing public distrust of the county sheriff's office, especially from the area's significant Native American population.
+At the time, Robeson County was experiencing a significant level of drug trafficking and there was increasing public distrust of the county sheriff's office, especially from the area's significant Native American population.
 Hatcher believed he had evidence of corruption in the local justice system and, fearing for his life, enlisted the aid of Jacobs to try to raise awareness about his concerns.
 The two held the staff of the county daily newspaper hostage for 10 hours before extracting an agreement from North Carolina Governor James G. Martin to investigate corruption allegations in Robeson.

 The event provoked a major police response and significant media attention.
 Residents expressed mixed feelings about the efficacy of the takeover, but some expressed sympathy for Hatcher's and Jacobs' concerns about corruption.
 Martin appointed a task force to field their allegations, but the two ceased cooperating with the state officials after they refused to secure their immunity from prosecution.
 Both men were found not guilty of federal offenses before being convicted on kidnapping charges in state court.
 The governor's task force ultimately found no evidence of wrongdoing in the county sheriff's office at the time.